aspose-tasks/Aspose.Tasks-Documentation/net/developer-guide/working-with-calendars/working-with-calendar-properties/_index.md

 ---

 ## **Working with General Calendar Properties**
 Microsoft Project uses calendars and other information to calculate project end dates.
-Aspose.Tasks supports calendar functionality.
+Aspose.Tasks for .NET supports calendar functionality.
 This article illustrates the calendar properties that can be set and shows how they are applied in code.

 The [Calendar](https://apireference.aspose.com/tasks/net/aspose.tasks/extendedattributedefinition) exposes a number of properties used to define the base calendar in Microsoft Outlook: